 - We have your explicit consent to share the information.

-- We need to share your information with affiliated and unaffiliated service providers to fulfill your product or service requests, including sales, delivery and support for certain products from the Evernote Market.
+- We need to share your information with service providers to fulfill your product or service requests, including sales, delivery and support requests.

 - We determine that the access, preservation or disclosure of information is required or permitted by law to protect the rights, property or personal safety of Evernote and users of the Service, or is required to comply with applicable laws, including compliance with warrants, court orders or other legal process.